Updated through 2020 season

 Freshman brothers Matt and Nick Glowacki are identical twins who played on the 2013 MIAA championship team, Matt a pitcher and Nick a catcher.
 They were battery mates in five of Hope's games.

 Senior catcher Eric Vachon totaled eight RBIs in a single game during an 18-2 home win against Olivet College on May 3, 2014, during the second game of a doubleheader.
 Vachon missed the first inning of the game to attend a pinning ceremony for graduates of Hope's nursing program.
 He batted for first time in the third inning and delivered a two-run single.
 Later in the 10-run inning, he cleared the bases with a double.
 Vachon hit another three-run double in a five-run fourth.
 Vachon finished 3-for-3 with one run scored.

-Stu Fritz received his 500th career win as head coach of the Flying Dutchmen during an April 29, 2016, home sweep of Albion.
+Stu Fritz earned his 500th career win as head coach of the Flying Dutchmen during an April 29, 2016, home sweep of Albion.
 The 7-0 and 6-5 victories were the 499th and 500th of Fritz's career.
-It was a dramatic finish for the 500th-clinching victory as the Britons rallied for four runs in their last at-bat before reliever Matt Glowacki induced a grounder to third baseman Danny Carrasco.

 Four Hope records were set by two Flying Dutchmen seniors during the 2016 season.
 Leftfielder Ryan Konkle broke three single-season marks with 68 hits, 17 doubles and 59 RBI.
 He finished with a .447 batting average that was third-highest by a Hope player.
 Reliever Matt Glowacki totaled a team-record eight saves to give him 15 for his career - second-best by a Flying Dutchmen pitcher.